 The trail was not marked at all and allegedly included an uphill climb on a dirt trail which did not bode well for the rickety bikes we had so we gave up, returned the bikes, and drove over instead.

-In fact, it was designed for the Biltmore family by America’s premier landscape architect, Frederic Law Olmsted, as the crowning jewel of his career.
+The botanical gardens were designed for the Biltmore family by America’s premier landscape architect, Frederic Law Olmsted, as the crowning jewel of his career.
 (Olmsted also designed Central park in New York City and is recognized as the pioneer of forest management.)

 Then there’s the Rose Garden, Bass Pond & Boat House, Italian Garden, Shrub Garden, Spring Garden, Azalea Garden.
 So many gardens.